portablejim/VeinMinerModSupport/README.md

  * Dartcraft tools with grinding (and possibly smelting).
  * Tinkers Construct tools with auto-smelt
  * Auto-repairs Dartcraft tools with liquid force after each block, so all force is used.
- * Ex nihilo and Ex Aliquo hammer support
+ * Ex Nihilo and Ex Aliquo hammer support

 Minecraft Versions supported
 ----------------------------